TritonDataCenter/manta-minio/README.md

 To use:

-* Build a new `manta-deployment` image from the sdc-manta.git repository
+* Build a new `manta-deployment` image from the sdc-manta.git repository on the `minio-poc` branch
 * Reprovision your `manta0` instance with that image
 * Log in to the manta-deployment zone, and re-run `manta-init`
-* Deploy an instance of the minio image as a standard `--experimental` Manta service named `minio` using `manta-adm`.
+* Deploy 4 instances of the minio image as a standard `--experimental` Manta service named `minio` using `manta-adm`.

-The instance currently listens on the external network, http://<ip>:9000.
+The instance currently listens on the external network, `http://<ip>:9000`.

 ```
 [root@headnode (europe) ~]# zlogin min[completed alias: minio.earth.example.com-524cf56e]